-reinit can only be used in the body of a when-equation.
+The reinit-equation can only be used in the body of a when-equation.
+(There is also reinit declaration equation, section 16.8.3.)
 It has the following syntax:

 reinit(x, expr);

 The operator reinitializes x with expr at an event instant. x is a Real variable (or an array of Real variables) that must be selected as a state (resp., states), i.e. reinit on x implies stateSelect = StateSelect.always on x. expr needs to be type-compatible with x.
 For any given variable (possibly an array variable), reinit can only be applied (either to an individual variable or to a part of an array variable) in one when-equation (applying reinit to a variable in several when- or elsewhen-clauses of the same when-equation is allowed).
 In case of reinit active during initialization (due to when initial()), see section 8.6.